9glenda/9glenda.github.io/content/posts/own-website.md

 hideComments = true
 +++
 # Create own website with hugo and github-pages
-A friend asked me about how I created this website and therefor I decided to create this small guide.
+A friend asked me about how I created this website, so I decided to create this small guide.

 ## Initialize the hugo site
-First we have to initialize the hugo website.
+First, we have to initialize the hugo website.
 ```sh
 hugo new site website
 cd website
 hugo new _index.md
 ```
-this will create a folder called `website` where your site is stored.
+This will create a folder called `website` where your site is stored.
-You can call the folder differently if you'd like to.
+You can name the folder differently if you'd like to.
 ## Initialize git repo
 Now we have to initialize a git repo in the `website` folder.
-Therefor change directory into the website folder (`cd website`).
+Therefore, change directory into the website folder (`cd website`).
 ```sh
 git init
 ```
 ### .gitignore
-Add a `.gitignore` file like following:
+Add a `.gitignore` file containing the build files created by hugo:
 ```gitignore
 public
 .hugo_build.lock
 ```
 ### Hugo theme
-We will use the terminal theme for mow but you can always change it later.
+We will use the terminal theme for now but you can always change it later.
-Add a hugo theme like following:
+Add a hugo theme with the following commands:
 ```sh
 mkdir themes
 git submodule add
 git submodule add -f https://github.com/panr/hugo-theme-terminal.git themes/terminal
 ```
 ### Hugo config
-Edit your `config.toml` like following:
+Edit your `config.toml` like done below:
 ```toml
 baseURL = 'http://<your github username>.github.io/'
 languageCode = "en-us"